somefunAgba/autosgm/README.md

   state <-  It{state,input,alpha_t} := state + alpha_t*input
   output <- Et{state}
 ```
+With this framework for momentem-based SGD algorithms, we only have one gradient method, with different approaches to setting-up the step-size `alpha_t` parameter and filtering parameters for `Et` and `Dt`.

 ## Unified Framework
-From an automatic control perspective, AutoSGM is an accelerated learning framework that has:
+AutoSGM is an accelerated learning framework which contains:

 + an active lowpass filtering component 'Et' regularizing its input.

-+ optional time-derivative 'Dt' component.
++ optional time-difference or highpass filtering 'Dt' component.

 + a proportional component 'alpha_t'.

-+ a time-integral 'It' component.
++ a time-integration 'It' component.

 + optional lowpass filtering component 'Et' at its output.